 Try to learn about different channels before specializing in what you like the most—this will come in handy later in your career.

-Once you start making a living through digital marketing, you can consider yourself a pro.
+Once you start making a living through digital marketing strategy guide, you can consider yourself a pro.

 At this point, you’ll probably be part of a company’s marketing team, working at a digital marketing agency, or freelancing as a digital marketer.

 When you’re a pro, you’ll focus on improving your skills further.
 If you’ve been a generalist so far, you’ll probably end up specializing in a single channel.

 If you don’t know how to decide, pick the channel where you can have the biggest impact for a business.

 Few people reach the level of expert.

 Avoid a common mistake: Experts are not those who have the most Twitter followers or who speak at industry conferences.